-New housing agreements Aalten set for 2025
+New housing agreements made for Aalten for 2025

 New construction of social housing